 Did I grieve?
 Yes, absolutely!
 Do I miss them?
 Yes!
 What makes anything about this experience beautiful and meaningful?

-Let me try to explain: The one thing that I have learned in my relationship with animals is that I am completely and totally committed to maintain connection!
+Let me try to explain: The one thing that I have learned in my relationship with animals is that I am completely and totally committed to maintaining connection!

 For me the relationship with my pets does not end with the death of the physical body.